Platform and Technology Capabilities

 Moreover, the approach helps reduce the cost, time, and risk of delivering changes by allowing for more incremental updates to applications in production.
 CDE is enabled through the deployment pipeline, and uses automatic or manual processes to ensure frequent releases of bug-free software into production.
 The deployment pipeline has three components:

-In an industry characterized by long periods of development, looming deadlines, big releases, and stressful remediation of bugs, CDE enables software releases to be small, predictable, less dramatic, and more interesting.
+In an industry characterized by long periods of software development, looming deadlines, big releases, and stressful remediation of bugs, CDE enables software releases to be small, predictable, less dramatic, and more interesting.
 When well executed, CDE enables organizations to respond quickly to market fluctuations and customer demands.
 Listed below are some benefits of CDE:

 The software delivery lifecycle can sometimes take weeks or even months to integrate, and many organizations simply don’t have that kind of time.
 As market conditions change constantly, CDE lets organizations deliver the business value inherent in new software releases to customers more quickly.
 By implementing new changes and features more frequently, CDE helps them to stay a step ahead of the competition.

 CDE distributes the responsibility of software delivery more widely.
 This shared responsibility and collaboration enhances developer productivity and efficiency and makes life easier for everyone.
 It also brings about significant time savings through automation.
 This way, teams can spend time on other high-level activities such as testing.

 CDE allows developers to release small batches of working software quickly and easily to production.
 The risks associated significantly decrease, and the release process becomes more reliable.
 Since the deployment process and scripts are tested repeatedly, finding and fixing problems is easier, and reduces the impact they have on the overall product.

 Since CDE takes customer feedback very seriously, it ensures every need is taken care of.
 Also, as the number of open bugs and production incidents decrease significantly, a higher level of customer satisfaction is achieved.